OnboardRS/onboard-releases/Ops/Ops-1.md

 ### `Epic` - AWS UI Service Infrastructure - `4`/`4` pts. - :heavy_check_mark:closed - [zenhub-ops/#8](https://github.com/OnboardRS/zenhub-ops/issues/8)

  > This is for the UI architecture that results in:
+ >

-- S3 Hosted static frontend
+ >- S3 Hosted static frontend
-- Route53
+ >- Route53
+ >

-This will be it's own pulumi project with accompanying todos
+ >This will be it's own pulumi project with accompanying todos

 #### Labels: Epic ops
 ---